Monday, June 27, 2011

 Afro-Asiatic Metalworkers in Service of their Rulers

-The extraordinary quality and workmanship of the ancient metalworkers has be attested repeatedly by finds such as those buried with the Egyptian and Kushite pharaohs.
-The Kushite metalworkers spread wherever their overlords conquered lands.
+The extraordinary quality and workmanship of the ancient metalworkers has been attested repeatedly by finds such as those buried with the Egyptian and Kushite pharaohs.
+The Kushite metalworkers dispersed wherever their overlords established territories.
 In Sumeria they were called the "Bira" or "ti-bira."
 At an ancient city in southern Iraq there is a place call "Bad-tibira" which means "Wall of the Copper Worker."
 This ancient site appears among antediluvian cities in the Sumerian King List.
 Its Akkadian name was Dûr-gurgurri.
-Akkadian was the script of the ancient Afro-Asiatic Dominion, of which Nimrod was a ruler.
-There is linguistic evidence that biblical Nimrod was called Sar-gon.
-He lived from about 2290 to 2215 BC.
-It is assumed that he died in 2215 BC because that is when his son Rimush (Ramesh) by his sister-wife ascended the throne.
-Nimrod was ethnically Kushite according to Genesis 10:8.

 The Asian Beja of Pakistan and India achieved extraordinary metallurgical feats.
 An example is the 1600 year old pure iron pillar (shown right) near Qutub Minar at New Delhi which has never rusted.
 There is a long-standing connection between pillars, mountains and shrines.
 Genesis 28:10-22 tells of how Jacob set up a pillar and called that place Beth-el (House of God).
 Then Jacob anointed the pillar, as Hindus anoint the lingam.

 The word for blacksmith in Sanskrit is lohakara and in Pali (spoken by the Buddha) it is lohara.
-Here we see a suggestion that the phonemes har and kar are equivalent.
-The word Horite is related to the Egyptian khar, a measurement of fuel used in burnt offerings.
-It is related also to the Egyptian har-wa, meaning priest.
-Har and khar both refer to Horus, whose devotion originated in ancient Kush.
-The Egyptians did not have the letter L (Barton, "Archaeology and the Bible," IVth Ed., p.
-335, footnote.)
-The Sanskrit lo designates a male who "moves to and fro" and suggests that the Horites of Pakistan and India were itinerant metalworkers like their African counterparts.
+The Egyptians did not have the letter L (Barton, "Archaeology and the Bible," 4th ed., note on p.
+335.)
+The Sanskrit lo designates a male who "moves to and fro" and suggests that the smiths of Pakistan and India were itinerant metalworkers like their African counterparts.

 There has been a good deal of speculation about whether the BJA metalworkers came to Pakistan and India from Africa or came from Pakistan and India to Africa.
 Genesis indicates that there was a Kushite migration out of Africa.
 Nimrod, a Kushite, built a kingdom in Mesopotamia.
 Recent DNA studies have confirmed the Biblical picture of a Kushite migration by demonstrating fairly conclusively that the Beja are originally Kushites.